-[para 73] The Public Body states that the Third Party's refusal to consent to disclosure of the records at issue is a relevant circumstance that weighs against disclosure.
+[para 72] The Public Body states that the Third Party's refusal to consent to disclosure of the records at issue is a relevant circumstance that weighs against disclosure.

-[para 74] In Orders 96-020, 96-021 and 97-011, the former Commissioner held that a third party's refusal to consent to the release of their personal information was a relevant circumstance that weighed against disclosure.
-I similarly find that the Third Party's refusal to consent in this inquiry is a relevant circumstance that weighs against disclosure of the Third Party's personal information.
+[para 73] In Orders 96-020, 96-021 and 97-011, the former Commissioner held that a third party's refusal to consent to the disclosure of the third party's personal information was a relevant circumstance that weighed against disclosure.
+I similarly find that the Third Party's refusal to consent in this inquiry is a relevant circumstance that weighs against disclosure.